-The purpose of this document is to provide an overview of careers education, information, advice and guidance (CEIAG) for Jack Hunt School.
-Local Authorities no longer have a statutory duty to provide universal CEIAG.
+The purpose of this information is to provide an overview of careers education, information, advice and guidance (CEIAG) for Jack Hunt School.
 Jack Hunt School is committed to providing a CEIAG programme for all students in Year 7 to 13 and works in partnerships with many organisations to support this.

 The CEIAG programme is designed to meet the diverse needs of all students at Jack Hunt School.
 The programme ensures progression that is appropriate to the student’s stage of career learning and development.
-The CEIAG programme plays a key role in achieving our aspiration of no students who are NEET at the end of Year 11 and 13.
+The CEIAG programme plays a key role in achieving our aspiration of no students be classified as NEET at the end of Year 11 and 13.

 Students in years 8, 9, 12 and 13 receive a one-hour timetabled lesson each week of Personal Development Education and one hour a fortnight in Years 10 and 11.
 Where possible this is delivered by specialist teachers.
 The aim is to promote equality and opportunity for all through impartial education and guidance, considering local and national developments, for example, the 8 Gatsby benchmarks (see below) to determine provision.
 (Full details of the PDE programme for each year are in the PDE Section of the school website).

 All students should have opportunities and access to guidance, either internal or external.
-Jack Hunt School offers 1:1 independent guidance interviews with an external careers and educational consultant for all students in Year 11, including all Looked After Children.
+Jack Hunt School offers 1:1 independent guidance interviews with an external careers and educational consultant for all students in Year 11.
 Internal support is offered through specialist PDE staff within school.

-A number of information events are organised to support Year 9 GCSE choices, Year 11 Post 16 and Year 13 Post 18 choices.
-These include career fayres, promoting open evenings, information for students and parents, parent evenings, university visits and external guest speakers.
+A number of information and careers based events are organised to support students across all year groups.
+These include career fairs, promoting open evenings, information for students and parents, parent evenings, university visits and external guest speakers and organisations.